rzk91/fs2-all/README.md

-# FS2-Kafka
+# FS2-All
-A sample FS2-based project to read and analyse Kafka messages
+A sample FS2-based codebase to perform various streaming operations, including file IO as well as reading and analysing Kafka messages.

 ### Also uses the following packages
 - circe (for JSON parsing and deconstruction)